datsfilipe/shareable-notes/01-cs/web-development/Dynamic Pages With PHP.md

+---
-# Dynamic Pages With PHP
+title: "Dynamic Pages With PHP"
+---

 ## Basic Concepts of PHP